3 The theory

 The shape of the t distribution approaches the \(z\) distribution for large \(n\).
 It is more conservative when the number of observations is small.
 This means that critical values at \(\alpha\) of 0.05 will typically be larger than the \(\pm1.96\).

-3.5.1.1 Student’s t test
+3.4.3.1 Student’s t test

 The Student’s t test is used to compare the means of exactly two groups (for more than 2 groups, we must use ANOVA).
 The null hypothesis (\(H_0\)) of the Student’s t test is that there is no difference in the two groups being compared; in our case of the doubling times, the null hypothesis is that the difference between the mean doubling time of the two strains is 0 (\(mean_{wt} - mean_{\Delta mfg} = 0\); this also means that the expected tstatistic is 0).
 The two-tailed alternative hypothesis (\(H_1\)) is that the means are not the same (one can be larger or smaller than the other).
-The t test calculates the difference between two means (the \(signal\)) and divides it by the pooled SD normalised to the sample size (weighted average based on sample size) of the two groups (the \(noise\)).
-If the two strains have the same means, the difference will be 0 (no \(signal\) and a t value of 0) – this is the most likely outcome if the null hypothesis is true.
-If the means are different, but the pooled SD is large (large \(noise\)), the t value will still be small and close to 0.

 On the other hand, if the means of the two groups are different and the pooled SD is small (i.e., a large \(signal/noise\) ratio), the calculated t value from data could be in the tail of the t distribution.
-At 5 % cut-off with Df = 8, the critical values are \(\pm2.3\), and if the observed t is more extreme than these we can expect a P < 0.05.
-If so, we could reject the null hypothesis in favour of the alternative (\(H_1\)) that the difference between means \(\not=\) 0 (\(mean_{wt} - mean_{\Delta mfg} \not= 0\)).
-Recall that this is similar to the simple example of binomial distributions we discussed above.
+At 5 % cut-off with Df = 8, the critical values are \(\pm2.3\), and if the observed t is more extreme than these, we can expect a P < 0.05.
+If so, we could reject the null hypothesis in favour of the alternative (\(H_1\)) that the difference between means \(\not=\) 0 (\(mean_{wt} - mean_{\Delta mfg} \not= 0\)) at this significance threshold \(\alpha = 0.05\).
+Recall that this process is generally similar to the example of binomial distributions we discussed above.

 The above example was of a two-tailed hypothesis (i.e., the difference between means could be positive or negative).
-A one-tailed hypothesis is one where the alternative hypothesis only tests change in one direction i.e., that \(mean_{\Delta mfg}\) is either larger or smaller than \(mean_{wt}\), but it does NOT test both possibilities.
+A one-tailed hypothesis is one where the alternative hypothesis only tests for change in one direction i.e., that \(mean_{\Delta mfg}\) is either larger or smaller than \(mean_{wt}\), but it does NOT test both possibilities.
 Mathematically, the test sets an \(\alpha\) cut-off in either the lower or upper tail of the distribution.
 You cannot change your mind on which hypothesis to test after seeing the result of the test!
 Typically, we carry out two-tailed tests (alternative hypothesis that the two means are not the same).
 You may need to use a one-tailed hypothesis, for example, when testing whether a drug reduces the level of a variable being measured.

 Note